Elizabeth Ray

 Elizabeth Ray (born Betty Lou Ray on May 14, 1943, in Marshall, North Carolina) is an American former beauty queen who was the central figure in a much-publicized sex scandal in 1976 that ended the career of U.S. Rep. Wayne Hays (D-Ohio).

 The Washington Post reported that Ray had been on the payroll of a committee run by Hays for two years as a clerk-secretary.
 During that time, she admitted, her actual job duties were providing Congressman Hays sexual favors: "I can't type, I can't file, I can't even answer the phone."
-Ray, who had won the title of Miss Virginia 1975 in a beauty contest, says she worked briefly as a stewardess, waitress and car rental clerk before beginning work on Capitol Hill in the summer of 1972.
+Ray, who had won the title of Miss Virginia 1975 in a beauty contest, says she worked briefly as a stewardess, waitress, and car-rental clerk before beginning work on Capitol Hill in the summer of 1972.
 Ray also admitted having sex with married Sen. Mike Gravel (D-Alaska) at his houseboat in August 1972.
 According to Ray, the meeting was arranged by Rep. Kenneth J. Gray (D-Illinois), her boss at the time, in exchange for Gravel's support of a bill Gray was pushing.
-Both Gravel and Gray denied the accusations and a federal investigation ended with no charges being filed.
-Decades later, Gravel admitted having sex with Ray, but continued to maintain that it was not in exchange for his vote.
+Both Gravel and Gray denied the accusations, and a federal investigation ended with no charges being filed.
+Decades later, Gravel admitted to having sex with Ray, but continued to maintain that it was not in exchange for his vote.

 After the Hays scandal broke, she authored a book titled The Washington Fringe Benefit.
-She later posed for Playboy several times and explored acting and stand-up comedy.
-However, these efforts did not develop into a career.
+She later posed for Playboy several times and explored acting and stand-up comedy, but these efforts did not develop into a career.

+In popular culture

+In the 2020 television miniseries Mrs. America, she is portrayed by Hannah Galway.